Correlation Between Small Cap and Large Cap

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Small Cap Equity are ranked lower than 9 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak basic indicators, Small Cap may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Small Cap Equity are ranked lower than 3 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly strong basic indicators, Small Cap is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Large Cap Core